 The S Corporation

-- Must have only one class of stock;
+- Have only one class of stock

 Learn More About Your Corporate Tax Obligations: Talk to a Lawyer

 If you would like help determining if a C or S corporation is right for your business, or you have any other questions about starting or operating a business, you could benefit from a consultation with a qualified tax lawyer.
-Professional assistance can make the difference between a solid and durable business structure and one that ends up exposing you to unintended liability.
+Professional assistance can make the difference between a solid and durable business structure and one that exposes you to unintended liability.